erjosito/azure-networking-lab/README.md

 ]
 </pre>

-**Step 4.** A very important piece of information that we still need about the load balancer is its virtual IP address, since this is going to be the next-hop for our routes:
+**Step 4.** A very important piece of information that we need about the load balancer is its virtual IP address, since this is going to be the next-hop for our routes:

 <pre lang="...">
 <b>az network lb frontend-ip list --lb-name linuxnva-vmss-slb-int -o table</b>